Pemulwuy: In the arts and media

 In 2008, Marlene Cummins released an eponymous song about Pemulwuy.
 This was later presented to Prince William along with a petition to bring Pemulwuy's head back to his people.

 In 2009, a remote boxing game for the Wii console, Pemulwuy Dream Team, was developed.

+Pemulwuy: The Movie, written by Jon Bell and directed by Catriona McKenzie, was in development in 2019.
+The filmmakers consulted Uncles Richard Green (who served as dialect consultant), Vic Simms, and Colin Isaacs, as local community elders.
+Philip Noyce, as executive producer, travelled from Los Angeles, along with McKenzie, in August 2019 to meet the elders.
+The film was due to begin production in 2021.
+It was to be produced by Andrew Dillon and Ian Sutherland of That's‑A‑Wrap Productions, with journalist Stan Grant, Mathew Walker, and James Robinson executive producing alongside Noyce.